-Hotel rooms? spotless.
+Hotel rooms?
+Spotless.
 Public bathrooms?
-Actually pleasant in Japan!
-Bus drivers, policemen, train conductors – all wearing gloves.
-If one is sick it’s expected to wear a face mask out of respect for others.
-And don’t forget to take a ride in a taxi cab in Japan – it will be the cleanest you’ve ever taken a ride.
+Pleasant in Japan!
+Bus drivers, police officers, train conductors – all wearing gloves.
+If one is sick, it’s expected to wear a face mask out of respect for others.
+And don’t forget to take a ride in a taxi cab in Japan – it will be the cleanest you’ve ever taken a journey in.